-A. Framework
+3.1.
+Framework

-This section presents our controller framework for stepby-step teleoperation of bipedal walking.
+This section presents our controller framework for step-by-step teleoperation of bipedal walking.
 It is illustrated in Fig. 3.
-Early versions of the framework have been introduced in our prior conference publications [26], [27], but the present version is now much simplified in some aspects, mainly by pruning unnecessary components and modes.
-It now comprises two new components, a COM shifter and a body rotator, which will be detailed in the next Section IV, and they are combined through PDIK with carefully designed weight matrices.
-This section focuses on the framework into which these new components are incorporated.
+The structure is mainly inherited from our prior work [13, 14] but is improved in some aspects as detailed in this section.
+New components of the presented structure are the COM shifter and the body rotator, which are indicated in Fig. 3 and detailed in the next Section 4.
+This section focuses on the framework to which these new components are incorporated.

-In this teleoperation scheme, the robot's feet are manipulated in realtime by the user.
-More precisely, as shown in Fig. 1, there are two 3D pointing devices, the left-hand and the right-hand pointing devices, which manipulate the left foot and the right foot, respectively.
-In the double support phase, lifting one pointing device leads to its corresponding foot being lifted.
-In the single support phase, the swing foot follows the motion of its correspondent pointing device until the sensors detect its contact with the ground.
-The position commands from the pointing devices appear in Fig. 3 as $p_L^{\text{device}} \in \mathbb{R}^3$ and $p_R^{\text{device}} \in \mathbb{R}^3$ , which are the inputs to the reference generator.
+Through this scheme, the robot's feet are manipulated in realtime by the user.
+More precisely, as shown in Fig. 1, there are two devices, the left-hand and the right-hand haptic devices, which manipulate the left foot and the right foot, respectively.
+In the double support phase, lifting one haptic device leads to its corresponding foot being lifted.
+In the single support phase, the swing foot follows the motion of its correspondent haptic device until the sensors detect its contact with the ground.